josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 ### Greenworks lawn tools

-Just [upgraded my trimmer](https://www.amazon.com/dp/B0BHVX71BP?th=1) this year, and got [an edger attachment](https://www.amazon.com/dp/B09SHBGKCJ) to go with it.
+I love these battery-powered tools.
+I've had the mower for several years now, and I just [upgraded my trimmer](https://www.amazon.com/dp/B0BHVX71BP?th=1) this year, and got [an edger attachment](https://www.amazon.com/dp/B09SHBGKCJ) to go with it.

 I'm not a lawn guy.
 But my yard looks better than it ever has, and I've gotten more than one compliment on the edging from my neighbors, so...you know, I'm a pretty big deal out here in the suburbs.